-We’re working to grow the language of Pragmatic Marketing within the organization.
+We’re working to grow the language of Pragmatic Institute within the organization.
 Getting ourselves thinking the same way was a big feat.
 Terms like “NIHITO” (nothing important happens in the office), “roadmap,” “solution strategies” and “buyer personas” are now becoming part of our basic dialogue.

 The Future Looks Bright

 Transformation doesn’t happen overnight and there is still work to do.
-What we are applying from Pragmatic Marketing is foundational to our long-term growth, and best practices are being leveraged across other business units.
+What we are applying from Pragmatic Institute is foundational to our long-term growth, and best practices are being leveraged across other business units.
 Our customers are starting to see the differences in the way we show up in the market and engage the community.
 That is the ultimate test of success—being a thought partner and driving value for our customers.
 After all, it does start with an understanding of the market problem!

 Looking for the latest in product management news, articles, webinars, podcasts and more?